marsiitr/DIC_Terrace_Farming/README.md

 ![alt text](https://github.com/visvash/DIC_Terrace_Farming/blob/master/Mechanical%20Design/Images/HARVESTOR/Harvester%201.jpg "Harvester")

-# Electronics aspect of the bot
+## Electronic Aspects of the Bot
-## Sensors Used
+### Sensors Used
-### 1. ULTRASONIC SENSOR:
+#### ULTRASONIC SENSOR:
 8 such sensors are used.<br>

-### 2. SOIL MOISTURE SENSOR:
+#### SOIL MOISTURE SENSOR:
-1 moisture sensor is used to
-take data inputs from the cultivated land.
+1 moisture sensor is used to take data inputs from the cultivated land.
-### 3. TEMPERATURE SENSOR:
+#### TEMPERATURE SENSOR:
-1 temperature sensor is used
-to get the temperature data from the field.
+1 temperature sensor is used to get the temperature data from the field.
-### 4. ROTARY ENCODER:
+#### ROTARY ENCODER:
 3 rotary encoders is used to keep track of the lead screws during their operation.
 The DC motors used for the traversing of the bot has inbuilt encoders.
-### 5. MPU 9250:
+#### MPU 9250:
 1 such sensor is used.
 It contains gyroscope, accelerometer and magnetometer.
 It is used to maintain the orientation of the bot.
-### 6. BUMP SENSOR:
+#### BUMP SENSOR:
 4 bump sensors are used to determine the state of the bot in certain manoeuvres.
-### 7. HALL SENSOR:
+#### HALL SENSOR:
 Hall sensor is used to measure the distance travelled by the bot.
 Encoder cannot be used on the ground wheels as the wheel can slip on the ground which will result in wrong measurements.

-## Micro-Controller
+### Micro-Controller
 The microcontroller of the bot is the brain of the bot.
 Each and every function and maneuverer of the bot is controlled by a microcontroller.
 It also helps the bot take decisions and decides the further course of action.
 We have used Arduino Mega microcontroller board which depends on AT Mega microcontroller.